Chapter 5 Bottom-up and top-down attention

 Unique visual objects in a scene also elicit bottom-up attention.
 For example, look at the image below - does something in it attract your attention?

-If you aren’t colorblind, the object with the unique color should have attracted your attention.
-This is an example of bottom-up attention.
 When choosing a car to buy, some people deliberately pick an unusual color because they know that when they go shopping, if they forget where they parked their car, they will have little trouble finding it.
-A pink car will “stick out” conspicuously even in a sea of other cars, if those cars have the more typical paint jobs of black, white, grey, and dark colors.
+A pink car is salient or “sticks out” conspicuously even in a sea of other cars, if those cars have the more typical paint jobs of black, white, grey, and dark colors.

 However, not all unique objects in a scene will attract attention.
 In the below image, the animal whose back you see in the foreground is an elk.
 Can you find the mountain lion that is stalking it?